simplex-chat/simplex-chat/README.md

 ### Nobody owns SimpleX network or hosts user accounts

-You can use SimpleX with your own servers, and communicate with people using the servers we pre-configured in the apps or any other SimpleX servers.
-Unlike federated networks, like email, XMPP or Matrix, SimpleX servers do not store user accounts - they simply relay messages to the recipients, protecting the privacy of both senders and resipients - there are no identifiers or encrypted messages in common between sent and received traffic of the server, thanks to the additional encryption layer for delivered messages, so whoever is observing server traffic cannot see who is communicating with whom (other than by message time).
+You can use SimpleX with your own servers and still communicate with people using the servers that are pre-configured in the apps or any other SimpleX servers.
+Unlike federated networks (email, XMPP or Matrix), SimpleX servers do not store user accounts, they simply relay messages to the recipients, protecting the privacy of both senders and resipients.
+There are no identifiers or encrypted messages in common between sent and received traffic of the server, thanks to the additional encryption layer for delivered messages.
+So if anybody is observing server traffic, they cannot determine who is communicating with whom (other than by message time).

+SimpleX platform uses an open public protocol, and will provide an SDK to create chat bots, allowing implementation of services that users can interact with via SimpleX mobile apps.

+## What people say

+TODO

 ## News and updates